 Parent and Family Workshops are program or schoolwide events to engage adults or adults and children together in informal learning.
 Parent programs build skills and strengthen peer to peer learning and social interaction around a variety of topics from attendance, to literacy, numeracy, and enjoying the resources of the community.
 Family workshops address the similar issues modeling playful activities with an educational mission.
-Pictured are families building doorways to a future they will explain to the group.

 Community Builds are center-based family literacy programs.
 A brief reading or facilitated discussion establishes the topic for the day.
 Each family works together to reinterpret the topic with a hands-on project.
 The projects are assembled into a neighborhood, and each family discusses their contribution to the whole.
 Each family leaves with their own creation and follow-up materials.
 Many communities use Family Events as an occasion to honor parents wuth public recognitio, and perhaps a flower or certificate – for their success in establishing routines and improving attendance or achieving other school-determined goals.